Agent J: Men in Black

-Agent J's Men in Black career starts out when, as Officer Edwards III, he runs down a swift, wall-climbing alien on foot.
+Agent J's MIB career starts out when, as Officer Edwards III, he runs down a swift, wall-climbing alien on foot.
 When Men in Black Agent K notices his potential, he recruits J into the organization (within the continuity of the series, the events of Men in Black 3 imply that K recognized J from their meeting in the 60s).
 At first, J is suspicious, but he decides to join.
-He is registered as Agent J and his energetic, enthusiastic attitude brings humor to a bland organization.
+He is registered as "Agent J" and his energetic, enthusiastic attitude brings humor to a bland organization.
 J is not fond of K's diminutive references to him (son, sport, slick, kid, etc.), but gets used to it.

 In his various featured adventures, he encounters Frank the Pug, the dog who is really an alien; finds out that Jeebs, a previously shown pawn store owner, is actually an alien, not just a buyer of stolen goods from chain snatchers like he originally thought when he was a detective; and delivers a baby squid-like alien.
 Their first official mission is to stop an alien bug from leaving Earth with a tiny galaxy before the Arquillians (who demand the return of the galaxy) disintegrate the planet.

 During the final confrontation with the bug, K is swallowed by it in an attempt to get his gun back, leaving J to keep him on Earth.
 When he starts squishing cockroaches, the bug confronts him, but before it can attack him, K shoots it from the inside.
 The bug was finally killed by Dr. Laurel Weaver (Linda Fiorentino), a morgue worker whom the bug kidnapped and J's love interest.
 When K requests to be neuralyzed (a memory-wiping procedure) to retire, J fulfills the request and his new partner is Laurel, who becomes known as Agent L.

 Men in Black: The Series

 Throughout the series, Agent J is continually treated like a rookie.
 For example, he is rarely allowed to drive an official Men in Black Car, many secrets are kept from him, they don't let him handle certain equipment, among other things.
 In addition to these things, he remains the partner of Agent K. Into the animated series, J makes his issued weapon, the "Noisy Cricket", less noisy by attaching a Silencer to it.
+During his short period of termination in the episode “The J Is For James Syndrome”, it is shown that J lived with an aunt of his named Rose, who’s known for making meatloaf for herself and her nephew during dinner.